rajibmahata/PythonLearningFromZero/README.md

-# PythonLearningFromZero
+# Python from Zero to AI - A Developer's Journey
-"Python from Zero to AI" – A journey of learning Python from scratch, documented step-by-step by a developer with 9 years of experience in web, backend, microservices, design patterns, and Azure.
-This repo explores Python basics to advanced AI concepts, tracking progress and insights for mastering Python and its AI applications
+This repository is a step-by-step journey of learning Python from scratch, tailored for a seasoned developer with 9 years of experience in web development, backend systems, microservices, and design patterns, as well as expertise in Azure Cloud.
+With a focus on building a solid foundation in Python, this project is dedicated to exploring its applications in artificial intelligence (AI).
+Follow along as I document my progress, insights, and practical examples, moving from Python basics to advanced concepts in AI development.